jhburns/ExperienceCapture/Server/README.md

 ## About Docker Compose

-This project heavily uses Docker-compose to manage the application stack.
+This project uses Docker-compose to manage the application stack.
 Here is what each compose file is for:

 - `docker-compose.yaml`: the base file, used for development, staging, and production.
 - `docker-compose.override.yaml`: only for development, see https://docs.docker.com/compose/extends/ .